 The return journey was as terrifying as before.
 They did not suffer as much from the overpowering headaches, fatigue; depression and breathlessness which had earlier tortured them; their acclimatization to higher altitudes of rarefied atmosphere had by now been achieved somewhat.
 But danger from falling rocks, cascading ice and sudden landslides lurked everywhere.
 A chaos of ice and snow, trembling mountain slides and rumbling rocks, blizzards and avalanches were with them all the time.
 Yet they were fortunate.
 It seems their leader had developed a sixth sense which warned them of hazards ahead.
 At every change in the wind, at every faraway rumble, he seemed to guess the right direction of his group, the right time to rest, and the right spot to choose for shelter.

 Not for too long, though.
 They could see their leader, ahead of them, as always, scouting the route.
 Suddenly, he was lost from view.
 The snow and ice under him had given way.
 Two others, though much behind, but tied to him with the same rope, were being pulled forward.
 Others held them.
 With every ounce of their strength, they pulled at the rope, hoping that somehow their leader would come back to them at the end of it.
 Impossible!
 Then came blizzards—terrifying, unending and deadly.
 Whatever was not tied to their bodies was blown away—and they too were in the same danger, throughout.
 Much of their equipment was lost.
 In the thick fog, they could not see each other, at a distance even of inches.
 All seemed to be lost.
 One of them at last reached Skanda Desa.
 The Rishi himself, accompanied by many others, led the search for more survivors.
 Two more were found the next day, half-dead, but they revived at Skanda Desa.
 Later, another was found faraway, trapped in a cave surrounded by ice and boulders.
 He was not in a terrible state.
 He alone had his sleeping bag, tent and enough food to sustain him for a few days.
 But it would, have taken him months to break out from the cave.
-Rishi’s party took four days to break through, after they had been warned by a continuous bark from a ‘half-wolf’ belonging to a local devotee at Rishi’s Ashram.
+Rishis party took four days to break through, after they had been warned by a continuous bark from a half-wolf belonging to a local devotee at Rishi’s Ashram.
 Meanwhile five bodies were located.
 No more, even though the search went on for months.
 The four returning survivors continued their journey from Skanda Desa after a rest there.
 The journey to Rishis old ashram at the entrance of Taraka Desa posed no real danger.
 Rishi himself accompanied them with a large, group.
 It was a route which by now had become familiar to Rishi and his disciples and more so to his mules.
 Already, Rishi had established sixteen shelters on the way, and hoped to have ninety-two more built.
 Some of his local devotees were even housed at five of those shelters to plant trees and bushes there.
 Why? many asked.
 The question was natural; there was so much land around Skanda Desa itself, with springs, streams and tributaries of Sindhu; why, then, go into the inhospitable, rough terrain of Taraka Desa?
 Rishis reply was simple: This is also Gods earth.
 Who knows another Hindu like you may wish to cross over to pay his homage to-the high mountains beyond.
 Why should any demons bar his way?

 Verdict on Antiquity of Sindhu River : For years, Yadodhra (who later came to be regarded as a Sage) considered the question and finally gave his verdict on the Antiquity of Sindhu River which is captured in a Memory Song, as under: ..Sindhu River was always there, long before the mountains came.
 And then slowly, imperceptibly, the mountains rose but each day no more than one-millionth measure of one angula (finger breadth; 2cm.), and thus the mountains were uplifted gradually, completing in each cycle of a million days the rise of one angula (2cm.).

 . . .
-If the mountains had come in all their might and height in one single sweep, perhaps the rivers would have been blocked and mountains themselves would have lost the sure foundation that they now have – and who would wish to obstruct the flow of Mother Goddess Sindhu or provide mountains with floating foundation, rendering them unsure of their place on earth !.
+If the mountains had come in all their might and height in one single sweep, perhaps the rivers would have been blocked and mountains themselves would have lost the sure foundation that they now have and who would wish to obstruct the flow of Mother Goddess Sindhu or provide mountains with floating foundation, rendering them unsure of their place on earth !.
 Nature works with patience, and neither will mighty mountains bang into waters and earth; nor will rivers explode suddenly to rise to the height of the mountains and the sky.

 . . .
-Everything evolves gently, slowly, smoothly as a continuous drama in Time with the same tranquil calmness of The ONE who fashioned it all.” .
+Everything evolves gently, slowly, smoothly as a continuous drama in Time with the same tranquil calmness of The ONE who fashioned it all. .

-(From “Verdict on antiquity of Himalayas, surrounding mountains and Mother Goddess Sindhu, pronounced by Sage Yadodhra).
+(From Verdict on antiquity of Himalayas, surrounding mountains and Mother Goddess Sindhu, pronounced by Sage Yadodhra).

 Yadodhra had worked on this theory for several years.
 By his reckoning, for a mountain to rise one meter, it had to take 140,000 years and for each thousand meter rise, 140 million years had to pass.
 On the basis of this calculation, it would appear that the highest peak on Himalayas should have taken about 1,238 million years to form.
 Yadodhra was undoubtedly the foremost among those who sought to discover natural and physical laws and came to be known as a Sage.
 His Ashram was a beehive of scientific activity (though he chided those who characterized his Ashram as a beehive and assured everyone of his own findings that bees were lazy and indolent and certainly could not be compared to his diligent, hard-working students).
-His students were busy – some, to plant crops and flowers in different kinds of soils, others to treat various metals and yet others to study the effect of still water, dripping water and rushing water on diverse materials and even on rocks and stones.
+His students were busy some, to plant crops and flowers in different kinds of soils, others to treat various metals and yet others to study the effect of still water, dripping water and rushing water on diverse materials and even on rocks and stones.
 Some would make and mix various dyes and paints, others would chart the growth pattern of various trees.
 Their activities were believed endless but to what end?
-“Until the mystery is no more”, Sage Yadodhra would reply.
+Until the mystery is no more, Sage Yadodhra would reply.
 Sage Yadodhra saw Hand of God in everything but this did not limit his investigations, because he believed with Sages of those times that God Himself followed physical laws which He had created for observance by His creation.

 * Amongst the six left behind in Tibet, only the man with the disabled arm, was married.
 As it is, mostly bachelors had been selected for the expedition.
 Years later, Rishi Skanda Dassa travelled to this region, with a team that included unmarried girls.
 But for this purpose he was a little late; for, by then the five bachelors were already married to local girls from communities they located in the Tibet region.
 Rishi, however, was able to revive strength in the disabled arm of the one who was left behind.
 Yet, somehow, nothing is known about him—whether he crossed the mountain to return or just remained there.

 The clan heard from the four survivors of the trials and triumphs of the 140 men who went out on the northern route to trace the course of Sindhu River, 130 of whom lost their lives while four returned and the other six remained behind.